classiebit/eventmie-pro-docs/resources/docs/2.0/fullyloaded/upgrade.md

 To upgrade to Eventmie Pro FullyLoaded-

-1. You must be on Eventmie Pro v1.7.x.
-3. Download the latest version from [Classiebit.com - Downloads page](https://classiebit.com/downloads)
+1. Download the latest version from [Classiebit.com - Downloads page](https://classiebit.com/downloads)